Costa Rica Vacations – Manuel Antonio National Park

 How to get there?

 If you want to experience nature and see animals, you should consider going on an independent tour of Manuel Antonio National Park.
 There are many things to see in this Costa Rica park, including monkeys, sloths, and a variety of bird species.
-Wildlife viewing in the park is best in the morning or late afternoon, when it is not raining.
-The park is also home to several species of monkey, including howler and paca monkeys.
+Wildlife viewing in the park is best in the morning or late afternoon when it is not raining.
+The park is also home to several species of monkeys, including howler and paca monkeys.

-You can get to Manuel Antonio from San Jose, a capital city in Costa Rica.
+You can get to Manuel Antonio from San Jose, the capital city of Costa Rica.
 From San Jose, take Route 27 down to the Pacific coastline.
 From there, take Route 34, which parallels the Pacific Ocean.
 You’ll arrive at Manuel Antonio after about 2.5 hours of travel time.
 There are taxis available, but the road is steep and has no sidewalks.
 You can also take the public bus or rent a car from the main town.

-Why we like visiting the site?
+Why do we like visiting the site?

 The smallest national park in Costa Rica, Manuel Antonio boasts the most white-sand beaches in the country and thick rainforest.
 You can spot sloths and monkeys here, and because it’s a protected area, you can still enjoy its pristine beauty.
 Here are some reasons to visit Manuel Antonio:

 The weather: The rainy season in Costa Rica begins in late June or early July, so it’s best to go during this time.
 The weather in Manuel Antonio is mild and sunny.
-Early July is also the driest month, and the park is a lot busier then in the summer.
+Early July is also the driest month, and the park is a lot busier than in the summer.
 Rainfall in Manuel Antonio is usually brief, but in August, it can last all day.
 In case of heavy rain, you should pack snacks and drinks.

 The crowds: If you plan to visit the Manuel Antonio National Park in December, you’ll probably experience a long queue.
 However, it’s worth it to get there early in the morning.
 The park is closed on Mondays, but if you can, go on a weekday.
 Also, the park limits visitors to just 600 on weekdays and 800 on weekends.
 Manuel Antonio is open year-round, but be sure to buy your ticket online in advance.
 If you’re planning to visit the park during a holiday, make sure to buy your permit in advance so you don’t miss out on the best wildlife.